ansariminhaj/ulime_github/README.md

 https://colab.research.google.com/github/ansariminhaj/ulime_github/blob/main/Imagenet_github.ipynb

 ## Training a CNN model on Liver and Pancreatic Tumors
-* The dataset has been kept private.
+* The dataset has been kept private due to patient data confidentiality.
+However, the outputs from our actual experiments have been preserved.
-* However, both liver_model.ipynb and pancreas_model.ipynb show the train/validation loss graphs and performance metrics of the trained models.
+* Both liver_model.ipynb and pancreas_model.ipynb show the train/validation loss graphs and performance metrics of the trained models.